 At just 75 cents a ride, the Detroit People Mover is a steal.
-It loops through downtown, stopping close to Greektown, the RiverWalk and the big sporting arenas.
-(Stay in the middle of it all at the Westin Book Cadillac; rooms from $143.)
+The light-rail system loops through downtown, stopping close to Greektown, the RiverWalk and the big sporting arenas.
+(Stay in the middle of it all at the Westin Book Cadillac, which has been restored to its 1924 glory.
+Rooms from $169.)

 Open since 1891, the Eastern Market is the nation’s largest public market and has more than 250 vendors; try the Reuben at Russell Street Deli.
 (The Saturday market, indoor vendors and restaurants draw crowds year-round.)

-Stroll the 1-mile Dequindre Cut from the market to the RiverWalk for dinner at The Rattlesnake Club, where seasonal, locally sourced dishes shine and a brick patio overlooks the river.
+Stroll the 1-mile Dequindre Cut from the market to 25-year-old The Rattlesnake Club for a dinner of seasonal, locally sourced dishes.

-Spend the evening taking in a game at Comerica Park, Ford Field or Joe Louis Arena.
+Take in a baseball game at Comerica Park, football at Ford Field or hockey at Joe Louis Arena.

-At the Detroit Institute of Arts, a retooled collection of 60,000 pieces draws from all cultures and The General Motors Center for African-American Art contains the nation’s largest curated collection of its genre.
+The vegetarian-only restaurant Seva gets creative with its boldly flavored cuisine.
+It's only a few minutes from the Detroit Institute of Arts.
+Its 100 galleries display 60,000 pieces drawing from all cultures, and The General Motors Center for African-American Art contains the nation’s largest curated collection of this genre.

-Ten minutes northwest of Midtown is the birthplace of Motown Records, where guides breathe life into the stories behind the signature sound.
+Five minutes northwest of Midtown Motown Records guides breathe life into the stories behind the signature sound that was born here.

 Drive a few minutes south to the Corktown neighborhood for dinner and cocktails.

-Slows Bar-B-Q is worth the wait, or bring your appetite to Roast, celebrity chef Michael Symon’s restaurant.
+Slows Bar-B-Q is worth the wait, or bring your appetite for beef to Roast, celebrity chef Michael Symon’s restaurant.
 Pre-Prohibition-style cocktails rule the nights at Sugar House.

 For more information: Detroit Metro Convention and Visitors Bureau (800) 338-7648; visitdetroit.com